 Whether or not these measures of religiosity are comparable across countries is not an issue in the current analysis, as information on the subnational district in which the interview took place is exploited in order to include country fixed effects throughout.
-In addition, the event study adds district fixed effects, meaning that here the measures are only compared across time within each district.
+In addition, the event study investigates district-level changes in religiosity, meaning that here the measures are only compared across time within each district.
 Information on the subnational district is available for half of the respondents.
-The main sample thus includes 212,157 individuals from 914 districts in 85 countries, covering most of the inhabited parts of the world, depicted in Appendix Figure A1.18 holy days; once a year; less often; never, practically never.
-The two categories "only on special holy days/Christmas/Easter" and "other specific holy days" were aggregated due to few observations in the latter and since it is not obvious how to rank the two.
+The main sample thus includes 212,157 individuals from 914 districts in 85 countries, covering most of the inhabited parts of the world, depicted in Appendix Figure A1.

-Table 1 shows summary statistics for the six religiosity measures in the sample with information on the subnational district in which the interview took place in the first two columns and the full WVS-EVS dataset in the last two columns.
-Religiosity levels
+Table 1 shows summary statistics for the six religiosity measures in the sample with information on the subnational district in which the interview took place in the first